chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/simple-component.md

 ## Config

 We also have to make one small change to the Storybook configuration so it uses our CSS file.
-We can do that by adding a file `.storybook/preview.js` which runs when storybook starts in our browser:
+We can do that by adding a file `.storybook/preview.js` which runs when Storybook starts in our browser:

 ```javascript
 // .storybook/preview.js